orchestral/cookbook/tips/disable-user-accessing-backend.md

 `Foundation::when()` would trigger the callback when the request match Orchestra Platform URL routing when `kernel.handled` event is triggered.

-> Do note that the `kernel.handled` is execute after the response is return from Laravel middlewares.
+> Do note that the `kernel.handled` is execute after a response is return from Laravel middleware.